 \ee The error function $\operatorname{Erfi}(x)$ has the asymptotic behavior \be \operatorname{Erfi}(x) \sim \frac{e^{x^2}}{\sqrt{\pi} x} \left( 1 + \sum_{m=1}^{\infty} \frac{(2 m-1)!!}{\left(2 x^2\right)^m} \right) \ee for $|x|\rightarrow \infty$.
 Thus, in the limit $t\rightarrow 0$, the integral parts in $Term_g$ yield \be

-\ee The first three terms in the above expression are all exponentially suppressed in the limit $t\rightarrow 0$, thus, the leading contribution to $I_g$ comes from the last term in the above expression.
+\ee The first three terms in the above expression are all exponentially suppressed in the limit $t\rightarrow 0$; thus, the leading contribution to $I_g$ comes from the last term in the above expression.
 However, in the following discussion we will show that the contribution of this term to the coherent state vanishes after summing over all the six terms.
-Denote the last term in the above expression as $L^{(0)}(A_1,A_2)$, then the contribution of this part to $Term_g$ is given by \be
+Denote the last term in the above expression as $L^{(0)}(A_1,A_2)$, and then the contribution of this part to $Term_g$ is given by \be

-\ee Apply \eqref{eq:A_terms} $Term_g$, we can compute the leading contributions of all six terns of the coherent state.
-Denote these terms as $Term_i^{(0)}$, it can be shown that if convert $K_1$ to be $-K_2$ and $K_2$ to be $-K_1$ in $Term_2^{(0)}$, $Term_5^{(0)}$, and $Term_6^{(0)}$, then the summation of all six terms vanishes.
-Therefore, the leading contribution to the coherent state comes from the next-to-leading order terms in $I_g$.
-Among the first three exponentially suppressed terms in $I_g$, the first term contains the lowest order of $t$, thus this term provide leading contribution in \eqref{eq:coherent_detail}.
+\ee Applying \eqref{eq:A_terms} $Term_g$, we can compute the leading contributions of all six terns of the coherent state.
+Denote these terms as $Term_i^{(0)}$, and it can be shown that if we convert $K_1$ to be $-K_2$ and $K_2$ to be $-K_1$ in $Term_2^{(0)}$, $Term_5^{(0)}$, and $Term_6^{(0)}$, then the summation of all six terms vanishes.
+Therefore, the leading contribution to the coherent state comes from the next-to-leading-order terms in $I_g$.
+Among the first three exponentially suppressed terms in $I_g$, the first term contains the lowest order of $t$; thus, this term provides the leading contribution in \eqref{eq:coherent_detail}.

 The summation over all six terms is given by \eqref{eq:summand_final}.
-The summand in \eqref{eq:summand_final} has a commen factor $e^{(-8\pi^2(K_1^2-K_1K_2+K_2^2)/t)}$.
-In the limit $t\rightarrow 0$, the leading contribution to the coherent state corresponds to the case when $K_1^2-K_1K_2+K_2^2$ takes the smallest value (according to AM-GM Inequality ), which is $K_1=0$ and $K_2=0$.
+The summand in \eqref{eq:summand_final} has a common factor $e^{(-8\pi^2(K_1^2-K_1K_2+K_2^2)/t)}$.
+In the limit $t\rightarrow 0$, the leading contribution to the coherent state corresponds to the case when $K_1^2-K_1K_2+K_2^2$ takes the smallest value (according to AM-GM inequality ), which is $K_1=0$ and $K_2=0$.
 Therefore, the leading contribution to the coherent state in the limit $t\rightarrow 0$ is given by \be

 \ee